Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

 4. Wipe down the inside of your windows: For this task, all you need is some store-bought glass cleaner like Windex (or DIY your own with dish soap, warm water, and vinegar) and two clean rags — one for washing, one for drying.
 Start by wiping down the window seal and any corners where you see dust; then move onto wiping down the windows themselves.
 Once you’re done, use your other rag to dry the surfaces and remove any remaining streaks or smudges.

-5. Wash your comforter and blankets: There’s nothing better than the smell of fresh linens, so washing your comforter and blankets at least every month is a must (see also: germs).
-You can do this step more often if you’d like — especially if you have a lot of visitors sitting on your bed — but experts say once a month is perfectly fine.
-Be sure to follow the washing instructions on the label of your comforter for best results.
-(Note: If you use a duvet with a cover and insert, you just need to wash the cover every month; see below for when to wash your insert.)
+5. Wash your comforter/duvet and blankets: There’s nothing better than the smell of fresh linens, so washing your comforter and blankets at least every month is a must.
+You can do this step more often if you’d like — especially if you lounge on your bed — but experts say once a month is perfectly fine.
+Of course, follow the washing instructions on the label, and if you can’t fit a comforter in the washing machine, you can opt for a duvet cover, Dulude says.
+Then, you only need to wash the cover more often (and not the duvet insert).

 Semesterly Cleaning Tasks